williamswalsh/DietRecordingTool/README.txt

-There is the an output from the tool below.
+This is sample console output from the tool:

 *******************Welcome to Duke's 2000 Calorie Daily Diet******************* The diet plan doesn't allow you to exceed 2000 calories.